Dear reader of ADxS.org, please excuse the disruption.

 4. Physical symptoms

-Somatic complaints could be the only type of stress that occurs significantly less in people with ADHD than in those without the disorder.47 This fact would be highly surprising and not plausible without more detailed research and explanation.
+Somatic complaints could be the only type of stress that occurs significantly less in people with ADHD than in people without ADHD.47 This fact would be highly surprising and not plausible without more detailed research and explanation.
 As we know, this does not apply to sleep disorders.
-However, our own studies also indicate - to our own astonishment - that somatic stress symptoms are significantly underrepresented in adults with ADHD.
+However, our own studies also indicate - to our own astonishment - that somatic stress symptoms are significantly underrepresented in adult persons with ADHD.
 The only exceptions are sleep disorders (very clear) and states of exhaustion and muscle tension (still clear).
-All other somatic stress symptoms, on the other hand, are (still significantly) lower than in non-affected persons.
+In contrast, all other somatic stress symptoms are (still significantly) lower than in non-affected persons.

 4.1.
 Sleep disorders